wso2/docs-is/en/docs/learn/configuring-single-sign-on.md

 ### Scenario

 To demonstrate the scenario in this tutorial, we are going to use two sample web applications called **pickup-dispatch** and **pickup-manager**.
 Both will be using WSO2 IS as the identity provider.
-When SSO is configured for both these applications, a user is only required to provide their credentials to a first application and the user will be automatically logged in to the second application.
+When SSO is configured for both these applications, a user is only required to provide their credentials to the first application and the user will be automatically logged in to the second application.

 ![saml-sso-scenario](../assets/img/tutorials/saml-sso-scenario-diagram.png)